CraftingGamerTom/QCC-Greenhouse-DataCollectionSvc/README.md

 # QCC-Greenhouse-DataCollectionSvc
 QCC Live and Learn Greenhouse data collection service to be ran on a server.

+                                 MIT LICENSE

+Copyright 2017 Thomas Rokicki

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+                            THINGS TO KNOW

+This will help explain how this jar file works to all of you whom continue this task.
+Be sure to read the java documentation as this will help explain the code as well.
+This file will be updated over time.
+Thank you for your patience.

+**A NOTE TO FUTURE AUTHORS: You MUST include documentation for your changes.
+It is CRITICAL to the growth and maintainability of our project.

+This service is intended to be hosted on the back-end (meaning the end-user will not see or access this).

+*** START-UP ***
+This service begins by starting Spring and running a Tomcat server that will wait until a request is sent to it.
+[To change the port that the server runs on please see 'main/resources/application.properties' : 'server.port'].

 		**************************************************
 		* ----------------- READ ME -------------------- *
 		* - Server / Database Engineer: Thomas Rokicki - *